syntheny/PhotoManager/PhotoCollect.md

 * The expectation is that only one test module is developed for the testing of the PhotoCollector program; each stage adds test cases.
 * The test module will setup its testing environment from scratch (i.e., no reliance on previous setup).
 * A github repository is used to hold developed sources: https://github.com/syntheny/PhotoManager
-* The end of each stage will assure the source and tests are committed to the repository.
+* The end of each stage will assure the source and tests are committed to the repository, using the "Stage_number_stage_title" as the branch name.
 * Stages as expected at kick-off:
     1. Handling PhotoCollector as both a library and program
     2. Command line parsing for path argument